A Unified Algorithmic Framework for Dynamic Compressive Sensing: Introduction

-\begin{itemize} \item \textbf{Partial-Laplacian filtering sparsity model:} We propose a new statistical model called the {Partial-Laplacian} filtering sparsity model to capture the structured sparsity on the dynamic filter.
-The Partial-Laplacian model has the flexibility to model the dynamic filtering characteristics of the practical signal sequences.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item \textbf{Partial-Laplacian Filtering Sparsity Model:} We propose a novel Partial-Laplacian filtering sparsity model designed to capture the structured sparsity inherent in dynamic signal sequences.
+This model is flexible and effective in capturing the dynamic filtering characteristics of practical signal sequences.

-\item \textbf{Unified DCS algorithmic framework:} By combining the methodology of the Kalman filter and the proposed Partial-Laplacian model, we propose a unified DCS algorithmic framework {called the Partial Laplacian Dynamic CS (PLAY-CS)}. {PLAY-CS} can reveal the correlations among the existing DCS algorithms.
+\item \textbf{Unified DCS Algorithmic Framework:} By integrating the Kalman filter methodology with the proposed Partial-Laplacian model, we develop a unified DCS algorithmic framework, termed Partial Laplacian Dynamic CS (PLAY-CS).
+PLAY-CS reveals the correlations among existing DCS algorithms, demonstrating that several existing algorithms can be derived as special cases under specific conditions.
+This unification provides a comprehensive understanding of these methods, which is the rationale behind our chosen title.

-\item \textbf{{Specific algorithm design for practical applications}: }We demonstrate that our newly developed algorithmic framework enables the derivation of a diverse set of DCS algorithms rooted in the proposed Partial Laplacian scale mixture (Partial-LSM) sparsity model.
-We designate the novel DCS algorithm as {$\text{PLAY}^{+}$-CS}.
-Our experiments reveal that {$\text{PLAY}^{+}$-CS} outperforms existing DCS algorithms in practical applications involving dynamic channel reconstruction. \end{itemize}
+\item \textbf{Design of Specific Algorithms for Practical Applications: } Our framework enables the derivation of various DCS algorithms based on the proposed Partial Laplacian Scale Mixture (Partial-LSM) sparsity model.
+Among these, we introduce the novel $\text{PLAY}^{+}$-CS algorithm, which autonomously learns dynamic signal parameters using the Expectation-Maximization (EM) framework, eliminating the need for prior knowledge.
+Furthermore, $\text{PLAY}^{+}$-CS is extended for channel reconstruction in massive MIMO orthogonal frequency division multiplexing (OFDM) systems by exploiting dynamic joint sparsity across the angle-frequency-time domains, resulting in the $\text{PLAY}^{+}$-CS-MMV algorithm.
+Extensive experiments demonstrate that the proposed algorithms outperform existing DCS algorithms in practical applications, including dynamic channel reconstruction and Background Subtraction from Compressive Measurements (BSCM). \end{itemize}

-The rest of the paper is organized as follows.
-In Section II, we present the problem definition, the system model and the applications of the DCS problem. {In section III, we introduce the proposed Partial-Laplacian model and the unified DCS algorithmic framework: {PLAY-CS}. {PLAY-CS} shows the connections among the existing DCS algorithms.
-Then, we derive a more efficient DCS algorithm, called {$\text{PLAY}^{+}$-CS}.} Simulation results and conclusion are given in Section IV and V, respectively.
+\textit{Outline}: In Section \ref{sec:problem}, we present the problem definition and the system model.
+Section \ref{sec:application} reviews the applications of the DCS problem.
+In Section \ref{sec:algorithm}, we introduce the proposed Partial-Laplacian model along with the unified DCS algorithmic framework: {PLAY-CS}.
+Furthermore, we derive a more efficient DCS algorithm, denoted as $\text{PLAY}^{+}$-CS.
+In Section \ref{sec:mmv}, we extend the PLAY-CS algorithm to deal with joint signal reconstruction problem in Multiple Measurement Vectors (MMV) setting.
+Simulation results for dynamic channel tracking and BSCM are provided in Section \ref{sec:ce} and \ref{sec:bscm}, respectively.
+Finally, the paper concludes in Section \ref{sec:conclusion}.